ucfopen/Materia/README.md

 ### Manual Overide

-All the the environment variables are converted into regular FuelPHP configuration options in the files in fuel/app/config.
+All of the environment variables are converted into regular FuelPHP configuration options in the files in fuel/app/config.
 If you prefer, you can edit those files directly, skipping the environment settings all together.
-The config path to each setting in our configuration key below.
+The config path to each setting is in our configuration key below.

 ### Environment Variables

-The config key below shows on all the available environment variables.
+The config key below shows all of the available environment variables.

 > Note: only `BOOL_` options become boolean values.
 And ONLY `true` evaluates to true.